catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-4.rst

 Test the following:

-* connect to the loadbalancer VIP from a browser.
+* Connect to the loadbalancer VIP from a browser.
 The output should alternate between both back-end servers on port 80.

-* connect to the healtmonitor url on $VIP/health
+* Connect to the healtmonitor url on $VIP/health
-* connect to $VIP:443 to confirm that the second service is also loadbalanced
+* Connect to $VIP:443 to confirm that the second service is also loadbalanced